aneek/rate_limiter/README.md

 ------------------
 The following points were assumed while developing the module.

-1. Every Web-service call will have "Accept" header mentioned.
+1. Every Web-service call either have "Accept" header or "_format" query string.
-2. The Rate Limiting service will only work on requests with "application/json", "application/xml" and "application/hal+json" accept headers.
+2. The Rate Limiting service will only work on requests with "application/json", "application/xml" and "application/hal+json" `Accept` headers or `_format` query string with "json", "hal_json" and "xml" values.
 3. Command line requests and "text/html" requests are considered as normal drupal requests to the site not as Service calls.